Rise to Success: Career Highlights of Alina Habba

 In 2005, Alina Habba started working in the fashion industry in accessories production and marketing with executives at Marc Jacobs.

-In 2010, Alina Habba was a law clerk to Eugene J. Codey Jr., then Presiding Judge of the Civil Superior Court in Essex County, New Jersey.
+After finishing law school in 2010, Alina Habba was a law clerk to Eugene J. Codey Jr., then Presiding Judge of the Civil Superior Court in Essex County, New Jersey, from 2010 to 2011.

 September 2011: Joined Tompkins, McGuire, Wachenfeld & Barry, LLP